sqlity-net/dataplatform-devops-exercises/Module3-Exercise3/README.md

 ## Instructions for Exercise 3, Part 2

 Use tSQLt.FakeTable to fix the test.
-Find the documentation for tSQLt.FakeTable [here](https://tsqlt.org/user-guide/isolating-dependencies/faketable/).
+Find the documentation for tSQLt.FakeTable <a href="https://tsqlt.org/user-guide/isolating-dependencies/faketable/" target="_blank">here</a>.